-Simone de Beauvoir was astonished to learn that Simone Weil wept when she heard of a famine in China.
-De Beauvoir said, 'I envied a heart able to beat across the world.'
-She believed that it was more important for people to have a reason to live than to give them food.
-To which Simone Weil replied, 'It is obvious that you have never gone hungry.7' But which Simone is right?
+standing my friends and even myself.
+Simone de Beauvoir was asished to learn that Si Weil wept when she heard of a famine in China.
+De Besuvoir said.
+I envised a heart able to est across the world.'
+She be lieved that it was more impor-Beved that it was more impor-tant for people to have a reason to live than to give them food.
+To which Simone Well replied, "It is obvious that you have never gone hungry."
+But which Simone is right?
 It is a tough call.
-Which is more miserable in the end, a life deprived of meaning or of food?
-I leave that question with you.
+Which is more miserable in the end, a life deprived of mean-ing or of food?
+I have that question with you.

-One sign of our society's disbelief is that it draws back from even asking the larger questions about the meaning of human existence.
-Why is there anything rather than nothing?
+One sign of our society's dis-belief is that it draws back from even asking the larger ques-tions about the meaning of human existence.
+Why is there anything rather than nothing!
 What is human happiness?
-A taxi driver who picked up Bertrand Russell did not wish to lose a chance to learn something.
-'I asked him, "Well then, what is all about?" and do you know, he could not tell me.'
+A taxi driver who picked up Ber-trand Russell did not wish to lose a chance to learn something.
+I asked him, "Well then, what is all about?" and do you know, he could not tell me."
 There was a famous debate between Russell and the Catholic philosopher Freddy Copleston.
-When the question was raised of why there is anything rather than nothing, Russell maintained that this is a question which cannot even be considered; it just is there.
-But it was the Catholic who had to insist that there are no limits to our questioning.
-We share the life of God the Son by trying to make sense of things whether through novels or science or poetry or philosophy.
-We give thanks for the meaning of our lives.
+When the question was raised of why there is anything, rather than nothing.
+Russell maintained that this is a question which cannot even be considered; it just is there.
+But it was the Catholic who shall we have lunch!"
+That is spot on, for we have largely become a society which does not ponder the ultimate questions but settles for entertainment.
+The cathedral of our time is the shopping mall.